 Marginal gingiva becomes rounded or rolled and loosely adapted to the tooth

 When col area is inflamed, degeneration of the epithelial and CT layer may result in blunted, split, or cratered papilla

 GCF or sulcular fluid increases in the presence of inflammation

-Called suppuration when it is a clear serous liquid and purulent exudate when it contains PMN’s, necrotic tissue and enzymes
+Called suppuration when it is a clear serous liquid and purulent exudate when it contains PMN’s, necrotic tissue and enzymes (yellow color)

 Pus is a good indicator of active PD

 Coronal portion of the JE is invaded by bacterial plaque causing detachment from the tooth